 You are likely to be standing out in the cold for a fair amount of time – why is it, that firework displays never seem to start on time.
 So it’s best to protect your children by making sure their heads, hands and feet are well covered.

 Although they’re gorgeously warm and captivating, keep children at a safe distance from small or large bonfires.
 Crackling bonfires may have sparks that fly out and could land in your child’s eye.

-In time for bonfire night children’s TV character Fireman Sam has launched a Special Safety Month.
-He’s put together a brilliant set of videos that you may also find helpful if you’re setting up your own display.
+The team behind children’s TV character Fireman Sam have put together a brilliant set of videos that you may find helpful if you’re setting up your own fireworks display.